A Theoretical Analysis of Deep Neural Networks and Parametric PDEs: Neural Networks and Solutions of PDEs Using Reduced Bases

-In this subsection, we apply Theorem \ref{thm:NNCoefficientApproximation} to a variety of concrete examples in which the approximation of the coefficient maps $\mathbf{u}_{\cdot,\epsilontilde}^{\mathrm{rb}},$ $\tilde{\mathbf{u}}_{\cdot,\epsilontilde}^{\mathrm{h}}$ can be approximated by comparatively small NNs which do not suffer from the curse of dimensionality by verifying Assumption \ref{ass:ParameterStiffness} and Assumption \ref{ass:ParameterRHS}, respectively.
+In this subsection, we apply Theorem \ref{thm:NNCoefficientApproximation} to a variety of concrete examples in which the approximation of the coefficient maps $\mathbf{u}_{\cdot,\epsilontilde}^{\mathrm{rb}},$ $\tilde{\mathbf{u}}_{\cdot,\epsilontilde}^{\mathrm{h}}$ can be approximated by comparatively small NNs.
+We show that the sizes of these NNs depend only on the size of associated reduced bases by verifying Assumption \ref{ass:ParameterStiffness} and Assumption \ref{ass:ParameterRHS}, respectively.
+We will discuss to what extent our results depend on the respective ambient dimensions $D,~p$ in Section \ref{sec:CurseDiscussion}.

 We will state the following examples already in their variational formulation and note that they fulfill the requirements of Assumption \ref{ass:opeq}.
-We also remark that the presented examples are only a small excerpt of problems to which our theory is applicable.
+We also remark that the presented examples represent only a small portion of problems to which our theory is applicable.